istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/upgrade-notes/index.md

 ## Pilot

 The `istio-pilot` deployment has been removed in favor of the `istiod` deployment, which contains all functionality that Pilot once had.
-For backwards compatbility, there are still some references to Pilot.
+For backwards compatibility, there are still some references to Pilot.

+# Mixer Deprecation

+Mixer is deprecated in Istio 1.5.
+The default profile in Istio 1.5 switches off `mixer` completely.
+Telemetry V2 is the default in Istio 1.5 and it does not require `mixer`.

+If you depend on specific Mixer features like out of process adapters, you may re-enable Mixer.
+Mixer will continue receiving bug fixes and security fixes until Istio 1.7.
+Many features supported by `mixer` have alternatives as specified in the [Mixer Deprecation](https://tinyurl.com/mixer-deprecation) document including the [in-proxy extensions](https://github.com/istio/proxy/tree/master/extensions) based on the Wasm sandbox API.

+If you rely on a Mixer feature that does not have an equivalent, we encourage you to open issues and discuss in the community.

+Please check [Mixer Deprecation](https://tinyurl.com/mixer-deprecation) notice for details.

 # Control Plane Security

 As part of the Istiod effort, we have changed how proxies securely communicate with the control plane.
 In previous versions, proxies would connect to the control plane securely when the setting `values.global.controlPlaneSecurityEnabled=true` was configured, which was the default for Istio 1.4.
 Each control plane component ran a sidecar with Citadel certificates, and proxies connected to Pilot over port 15011.

-In Istio 1.5, this is no longer the recommended or default way to connect the proxies with the control plane; instead, DNS certificates, which can be signed by Kubernetes or istiod, will be used without a sidecar.
+In Istio 1.5, this is no longer the recommended or default way to connect the proxies with the control plane; instead, DNS certificates, which can be signed by Kubernetes or Istiod, will be used without a sidecar.
 Proxies connect to pilot over port 15012.

 Note: despite the naming, in Istio 1.5 when `controlPlaneSecurityEnabled` is set to `false`, communication between the control plane will be secure by default.